ishanasahota/rnd_chemical_inventory_final/README.md

 Never open the excel file off of your desktop, only download it from OneDrive to ensure you have the newest copy

+If you need to run 'weeklycriticalchemicalsfluidai.py' and 'reorderchemicalsfluidai.py', you need to set up either crontab or task scheduler, depending on if you have a Windows or a Mac.

+For Mac, go onto your terminal and type in 'crontab -e' (but with no apostrophes). then, once your inside, press 'i' to insert the following 2 lines 0 9 * * 1 /opt/anaconda3/bin/python3 /Users/ishanasahota/Desktop/fluidAI/weeklycriticalchemicalsfluidai.py >> /Users/ishanasahota/Desktop/fluidAI/cronlog.txt 2>&1
+0 9 * * * /opt/anaconda3/bin/python3 /Users/ishanasahota/Desktop/fluidAI/reorderchemicalsfluidai.py >> /Users/ishanasahota/Desktop/fluidAI/cronlog.txt 2>&1
+ change these to your specific path file where the code is located on your computer, BUT do not mess up the spacing, as the cron job will not run.
+Once the information is pasted, click esc, and then type ':wq' which will exit you from the crontab.
+To see if they properly pasted, check by typing 'crontab -l' into your terminal. if it displays what you see above, then it's been inputted correctly.
+Then check your Teams when 9 AM rolls around to see if it worked.

+ For Windows, you have to set up task scheduler.